AmiraZidi/AmiraZidi/README.md

-# 🌍 Amira Zidi — Full Stack MERN Developer | Digital Alchemist 🧪
+# 🌍 Amira Zidi — Full Stack MERN Developer | JS Instructor

 Hey there!
-I'm **Amira Zidi**, a curious mind who loves turning caffeine and code into intuitive, creative, and purposeful digital experiences.
+I'm **Amira Zidi**, a curious mind who loves turning code into intuitive, creative, and purposeful digital experiences.

-I specialize in the **MERN stack**, sprinkle in some design thinking, and bring a strong foundation in **network security** — all while bridging cultures through tech.
+I specialize in the **MERN stack**.
 My goal?
 Build web solutions that *feel* like magic but run like clockwork.

 ---